ConstantPark/Neural-Network-Acceleration-2/README.md

 	1. TensorDIMM: A Practical Near-Memory Processing Architecture for Embeddings and Tensor Operations in Deep Learning, MICRO, 2019

 ### Benchmark (1)
-	1. MLPerf: An Industry Standard Benchmark Suite for Machine Learning Performance,.
-MICRO, 2020
+	1. MLPerf: An Industry Standard Benchmark Suite for Machine Learning Performance, MICRO, 2020

 ## Presentation with Video
 ### Week1: Introduction (April 13, 2020)